 For Developers

-- Model selection based on capability requirements
+- Model selection based on capability requirements (reasoning models for hard problems, instruction models for general tasks)

 Understanding these fundamentals enables more effective use of LLMs and better prediction of their behavior in various applications.